 5. "Work with computers - particularly using the Internet - brings students valuable connections with teachers, other schools and students, and a wide network of professionals around the globe.
 Those connections spice the school day with a sense of real-world relevance, and broaden the educational community."

 Let us now hear a strong fighter for the introduction of computers in education, who gives deeper reasons.
-He will be cited in chronological order.
+We will cite him in chronological order.
 In his book "Mindstorms" , S.Papert writes:

 6. "I began to see how children who had learned how to program a computer could use very concrete computer models to think about thinking and to learn about learning and in doing so, enhance their powers as psychologists and as epistemologists." [p.
 23]